 Rutgers scientists along with Oregon State University, have recently come up with an innovative way that helps you to stay warm.
 They have developed high-tech, flexible heating patches by using intense pulses of light to fuse tiny silver wires with polyester.
 These inexpensive patches sewn into your clothes offers 70% higher performance than similar commercial patches.

-Rajiv Malhotra, an assistant professor in the Department of Mechanical and Aerospace Engineering at Rutgers University-New Brunswick said, “This is important in the built environment, where we waste lots of energy by heating buildings – instead of selectively heating the human body.”
+Rutgers University-New Brunswick said, “This is important in the built environment, where we waste lots of energy by heating buildings – instead of selectively heating the human body.”

 “It is estimated that 47 percent of global energy is used for indoor heating, and 42 percent of that energy is wasted to heat empty space and objects instead of people.
 Solving the global energy crisis – a major contributor to global warming – would require a sharp reduction in energy for indoor heating.”